COUCHBASE, INC. LICENSE AGREEMENT

-“Customer” means the person, legal entity or organization, as applicable, accepting the terms and conditions hereunder and/or entering into an Order or SOW that references this Agreement.
+“Customer” means the person, legal entity or organization, as applicable, accepting the terms and conditions hereunder and/or entering into an Order that references this Agreement.

 “Documentation” means the technical user guides or manuals provided by Couchbase related to the Software.

-“Fee” means any sum, fee(s) or charges specified on an Order, SOW and/or payable under this Agreement.
+“Fees” means any sums, fees or charges specified on an Order or otherwise payable under this Agreement.

 “Licensed Device” means a unique device (such as a mobile device, laptop, or IoT device) that stores data locally using the “Couchbase Lite” product during a rolling thirty (30) day period.

-“Licensed Node” means an instance of the Software running on a server, including a physical server, server blade, virtual machine, software container, or cloud server (whether in an testing, development, or production environment).
+“Licensed Node” means an instance of the Software running on a server, including a physical server, server blade, virtual machine, software container, or cloud server (whether in a testing, development, production, or other environment).

-“Order” means a transaction document (such as a signed sales quote) identifying the Professional Services, Software, the number of Licensed Nodes and/or Licensed Devices, the applicable Fee and Subscription Term.
+“Order” means a transaction document (such as a signed sales quote or statement of work) identifying the applicable Professional Services, Software, number of Licensed Nodes and Licensed Devices, Fees and Subscription Term.

-“Privacy Notice” means the privacy notice located at https://www.couchbase.com/privacy-policy (and any successor or related locations designated by us), as it may be updated by us from time to time.
+“Privacy Notice” means the privacy notice located at https://www.couchbase.com/privacy-policy (and any successor location designated by Couchbase), as may be updated from time to time.

-“Professional Services” means consulting services, training, and other professional services as well as the resulting reports, written materials, or other outputs provided to Customer as part of an engagement as identified in the applicable Order or SOW.
+“Professional Services” means consulting services, training, and other professional services as well as the resulting reports, written materials, or other outputs provided to Customer as part of an engagement as identified in the applicable Order.